CSC142-WCU/csc142/_episodes/05-intro-to-arrays-2.md

 > ## Code Reading Practice:
 >
-> - What does the first round of reading through the data file (line 30 to 40) do?
+> - What does the first round of reading through the data file do?
 > - How many times did the code read through the data file in total?
 >
 > > ## Solution
 > >  - Identify the unique states that have awards included in the data files.
-> >  - The number of data file read-through is equal to the number of unique states in the data files (54-62 inside condition inside loop) plus one (30-40).
+> >  - The number of data file read-through is equal to the number of unique states in the data files plus one.
 > {: .solution}
 {: .challenge}